preprocessed-connectomes-project/abide/quality_assessment.md

+---
+layout: page
+title: abide-QA
+---

 # QA

+Details on how to use the automated assessment protocol are [here](http://preprocessed-connectomes-project.github.io/quality-assessment-protocol/)

+## The Phenotypic File
-Here we detail the quality assessment (QA) columns given in the phenotypic file.
+Here we detail the quality assessment (QA) columns given in the phenotypic file ([download here](https://s3.amazonaws.com/fcp-indi/data/Projects/ABIDE_Initiative/Phenotypic_V1_0b_preprocessed1.csv)).
 There are automated metrics provided with columns having the prefix `anat_` or `func_`.
 There are also manual quality assessment of the data by three raters with columns having the prefix `qc_`.

 ## Automated QA